ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 no gap for unmeasured code to remain undetected, potentially subverting the chain.

 For devices using a UEFI BIOS, {{PC-Client-BIOS-TPM-2.0}} gives detailed normative requirements for PCR usage.
-For other platform architectures, the table in {{Attested-Objects}} gives non-normative guidance for PCR assignment that generalizes the specific details of {{PC-Client-BIOS-TPM-2.0}}.
+For other platform architectures, where TCG normative requirements currently do not exist, the table in {{Attested-Objects}} gives non-normative guidance for PCR assignment that generalizes the specific details of {{PC-Client-BIOS-TPM-2.0}}.

 By convention, most PCRs are assigned in pairs, which the even-numbered PCR used to measure executable code, and